ZaynabMohammed/Capacity-Optimization-for-Celluar-Network/README.md

 # Capacity-Optimization-for-Celluar-Network
+## Based on python and Machine Learning classification algorithms [ Sklearn, Matplotlib, Mpl-toolkits, Pandas, Numpy]
 The objective in this project is to develop a method to detect the problems for cellular network in (3G,4G) Then recommend solutions for each of these problems to increase capacity.

+### Note:
-note that this project is implemented based on huawei vendor counters from dataset which is not available for public.
+This project is implemented based on huawei vendor counters from dataset which is not available for public.